CharlliePhillips/JIF-4328/service-monitor-RFC.md

 3. **API**
     - An API will be provided to the Service Monitor via `read` and `write` on it’s scheme (until get and setattr are ready).
 Calls when implemented will retrieve information recorded in the Running loop for whatever is program is calling them, or trigger the Service Monitor to start/kill a service.
 This API will allow code to be triggered by the getattr/setattr syscalls from other applications.
     - A managment API will be provided for each managed scheme through a `BaseScheme`.
 This struct holds the primary scheme for the service as well as several others containg the data needed for the service monitor.
 The `read` and `write` syscalls will be used to access these sub-schemes until `getattr` and `setattr` are ready.
-The primary scheme will be accessable through the BaseScheme using the same convention as before to ensure compatibility with existing code.
+The primary scheme will be accessable through the BaseScheme using the same convention as a non-managee scheme to ensure compatibility with existing code.

 4. **CLI**
     - A relatively simple program to serve as the user interface that parses command line arguments and makes the corresponding getattr/setattr calls to the Service Monitor API.
 It then will take any information from the Service Monitor and format it to be printed for the user.